corinneling/ruby-and-hot-dogs/README.md

 1. Require quantity of 1 dog for the hot dog order
 1. Allow a maximum of 1 bun for the hot dog order
 1. Allow for no maximum on condiment choices
-1. Order description
-   1. Once the questionnaire is complete, print a sentence describing the user’s order.